cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   Scalar skS

-def Evaluate(blindedElement):
+def BlindEvaluate(blindedElement):
   evaluatedElement = skS * blindedElement
   return evaluatedElement
 ~~~

 Servers send the output `evaluatedElement` to clients for processing.
-Recall that servers may batch multiple client inputs to `Evaluate`.
+Recall that servers may batch multiple client inputs to `BlindEvaluate`.

 Upon receipt of `evaluatedElement`, clients process it to complete the
 OPRF evaluation with the `Finalize` function described below.